Druidry (modern): Theology

 By the end of the 19th century, Druidry was described as a "monotheistic philosophical tradition".

 Druidry is now often described as polytheistic, although there is no set pantheon of deities to which all Druids adhere.
-Emphasis is however placed on the idea that these deities predate Christianity.
+Emphasis is placed upon the idea that these deities predate Christianity.
 These deities are usually regarded as being immanent rather than transcendent.
-Some practitioners express the view that the real existence of these deities is less important to them than the impact that said belief has on their lives.
+Some practitioners say that the real existence of these deities is less important to them than the impact that the belief therein has upon their lives.

-A central prayer in modern Druidic traditions is "The Druid's Prayer", which was written in the 18th century by Druid Iolo Morganwg and originally addressed to a monotheistic God.
-In modern times, with the increase in polytheistic Druidry and the widespread acceptance of Goddess worship, "Goddess" has largely replaced "God" during its recitation; other variants include "God and Goddess" and "Spirit".
+A central prayer in modern Druidic traditions is the Druid's Prayer, which was authored in the 18th century by Druid Iolo Morganwg and originally addressed to a monotheistic god.
+In modern times, with the increase in polytheistic Druidry, and the widespread acceptance of goddess-worship, the word "Goddess" has largely replaced the word "God" in the Druid's Prayer; other variants include "God and Goddess" and "Spirit".

-Some Druids regard it as possible to communicate with various spirits during ritual.
-Certain Druids in Ireland have for instance adopted belief in the Sí, spirits from Irish folklore, into their Druidic system, interpreting them as elementals.
-They have adopted the folkloric belief that such spirits are repelled by iron and thus avoid bringing iron to their rituals, so as not to scare spirits away.
+Some Druids regard it as possible to communicate with various spirits during rituals.
+For example, certain Druids in Ireland have adopted belief in the Sí, which are spirits from Irish folklore, into their Druidic system, and they believe that those spirits are elementals.
+Those druids have adopted the folkloric belief that such spirits are repelled by iron, and thus they avoid bringing iron to their rituals, so as not to scare those spirits away.

 Awen

-Awen is a concept of spirit or divinity in Druidry, which inspires poetry and art, and is believed to be a "flowing spirit" given by the Deity, which can be invoked by the Druid.
+Awen is a concept of spirit or divinity in Druidry that inspires poetry and art and is believed to be a "flowing spirit" given by the deity, which can be invoked by the Druid.
 In many Druidic rituals, Awen is invoked by either chanting the word "Awen" or "A-I-O" three times, in order to shift the consciousness of the participants involved.
 The word "Awen" derives from the Welsh and Cornish terms for "inspiration".